Accessible Birding

 Consider that too the many hides up and down the country that have a ramp up to them but no viewing slot at a suitable height for someone using a wheelchair, let alone different height viewing slots and benches for us diverse users.

 I urge everyone, disabled or able bodied to visit the Birding For All website and join up (for free).
-After all few birders will remain as mobile in their sixties and seventies as they were in their twenties and thirties.
+US users might want to visit the BirdAbility website and support the cause that side of the Atlantic.
+After all, few birders will remain as mobile in their sixties and seventies as they were in their twenties and thirties.
 Most of us age, get sick, have accidents or have children, our needs change throughout our lives so making provision accessible for all will help every one of us!

 Useful Information